DocAdam/adamthepugh/site/docs/writing-samples/edited-enterprise-samples.md

 ### Customer communication

 I’ve written customer-facing communication that introduces product changes clearly, frames value, and explains feature updates in a structured way.
+One example is a product editor announcement that combines rollout messaging, feature framing, and user-facing explanation.

 ### Procedural task writing